 The first weather forecast to hit national network television was given in 1949 by legendary weatherman Clint Youle.
-To illustrate weather systems, Youle covered a paper map of the U.S. in plexiglass and drew on it with marker.
-A lot has changed in the world of meteorology since then—for one thing, we’ve moved from paper maps to digital ones.
-But every day, millions of families invite their local weatherman or weatherwoman into their living room to hear the forecast.
-Here, a few things you might not know about being a TV meteorologist.
+To illustrate weather systems, Youle covered a paper map of the U.S. in plexiglass and drew on it with a marker.
+A lot has changed in the world of meteorology since then, but every day, millions of families invite their local weatherman or weatherwoman into their living room to hear the forecast.
+Here are a few things you might not know about being a TV meteorologist.

 1. SOME PEOPLE JUST NEVER MASTER THE GREEN SCREEN.

 On-camera meteorologists might look as if they’re standing in front of a moving weather map, but in reality, there’s nothing except a blank green wall behind them.
 Thanks to the wonders of special effects, a digital map can be superimposed onto the green screen for viewers at home.
 TV monitors situated just off-camera show the meteorologist what viewers at home are seeing, which is how he or she knows where to stand and point.
 It’s harder than it looks, and for some rookie meteorologists, the learning curve can be steep.

 “Some people never learn it,” says Gary England, legendary weatherman and former chief meteorologist for Oklahoma’s KWTV (England was also the first person to use Doppler radar to warn viewers about incoming systems).
 “For some it comes easily, but I’ve seen people never get used to it.”

 Stephanie Abrams, meteorologist and co-host of The Weather Channel’s AMHQ, credits her green screen skills to long hours spent playing Nintendo and tennis as a kid.
 “You’ve gotta have good hand-eye coordination,” she says.